Stephanie Radok

-Stephanie Radok (born 1954) is an artist and writer based in Adelaide, South Australia, whose work is held in the National Gallery of Australia and the National Gallery of Victoria.
-She worked as a general editor for Artlink and as an art critic for Artlink, Adelaide Review, and Art Monthly Australia.
+Stephanie Radok (born 1954) is an artist and writer based in Adelaide, South Australia, whose work is held in the National Gallery of Australia and the National Gallery of Victoria, Geelong Art Gallery and the Art Gallery of South Australia.
+She worked as a general editor for Artlink and as an art critic for Artlink, Adelaide Review, and Art Monthly Australia and since 2024 has written reviews for The Saturday Paper.

 Biography

 Radok was born in Melbourne, Australia, in 1954.
 Radok studied a degree in Visual Arts, with a major in Printmaking, at the Canberra School of Art from 1982 to 1985.
-In 2002 she completed a Master of Arts in Visual Art at the South Australian School of Art.
+In 2002, she completed a Master of Arts in Visual Art at the South Australian School of Art.

-Radok’s writing about art is linked to memoir and the everyday, lyrical passages and descriptions of artworks.
+Radok’s writing about art is linked to memoir and the everyday, it includes lyrical passages that demonstrate art’s immense significance beyond its monetary value.
 Radok’s writing was first published in the art magazine Unreal City, which she founded with eX de Medici in 1986 in Canberra.
 She has written many catalogue essays including a notable one for Hossein Valamanesh titled Fingers of Memory.
+IAustralia’s international literary magazine HEAT published Radok’s non-fiction works Under The Bed in 2022 and Inventory 2020 in 2023.
+In 2025 Radok was invited to speak at the Adelaide Stella Day Out literary festival alongside Michelle de Krester and Hannah Kent.

 Art practice

-Radok has held 19 solo exhibitions.
+Radok has held 21 solo exhibitions.